bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/feature-flags.md

 - **enable-kafka-external-certificate**: Enables custom Kafka TLS certificate.
     - `kafka-tls-cert-file` [Required]: The path to the file containing the Kafka TLS certificate (default: `'secrets/kafka-tls.crt'`).
     - `kafka-tls-key-file` [Required]: The path to the file containing the Kafka TLS private key (default: `'secrets/kafka-tls.key'`).
+- **enable-evaluator-instance**: Enable the creation of one kafka evaluator instances per user
 - **quota-type**: Sets the quota service to be used for access control when requesting Kafka instances (options: `ams` or `allow-list`, default: `allow-list`).
     > For more information on the quota service implementation, see the [quota service architecture](./architecture/quota-service-implementation) architecture documentation.
     - If this is set to `allow-list`, quotas will be managed via the allow list configuration.